Coronavirus (COVID-19) crisis and lockdown have been with us for a little over six months. And it has transformed the way we live, work, and shop.

 For instance, if your product or service is related to health/fitness, education, or coaching, you can conduct online sessions to attract more clients.

 Just make sure you market your videos on popular social media platforms so that more and more potential customers can know about them.
+The role of business coach can be very important here.

 6. Promote Items in Demand